secureCodeBox/secureCodeBox/README.md

 #### Process Engine – the Core

 The main component of the _secureCodeBox_ is the [Camunda][camunda] [BPMN][bpmn] engine.
 It is used to build the whole scan process as a [BPMN][bpmn] model.
 This component also provides the main web UI: The _secureCodeBox_ control center.
-In this UI you can see the available scan process definitions as [BPMN][bpmn] diagrams, start them, and see the results for manual review.
-This component also provides the possibility to listen on web hooks.
+In this UI you can see the available scan process definitions as [BPMN][bpmn] diagrams, start them (Tasklist), and see the results for manual review.
+This component also provides the possibility to listen on web hooks or integrate the exposed process API.
 This allows us to trigger the scan processes by a continuous integration component ([Jenkins][jenkins] in our example or any other which can deal with web hooks).

-#### Single Sign On

-Every container registers itself automatically at the [Consul][consul] service discovery.
-The [Nginx][nginx] respectively [OpenResty][resty] is dynamically configured by Consul templates.
-Via this mechanism all containers are configured with environment variables and will be made public via the [Nginx][nginx].

-Additionally we use [Keycloak][keycloak] as an [OpenID][openid] connect provider.
-This provider is integrated into the [Nginx][nginx] by a Lua plugin, which take over the task of the central gateway.
-This combination allows to configure dynamically for each container if it should be load balanced and/or SSO should be activated.

 #### Scanners

 The scanners are individual tools such as [nmap][nmap], [Nikto][nikto], [Arcachni][arcachni] and such.
 Every scanner tool lives in it's own [Docker][docker] container.
 This has two main reasons:

-1. you can easily add a new tool as scanner, if it can run inside [Docker][docker]
+1. you can easily add and integrate a new tool as scanner, based on a language or technology of your choice, if it can run inside [Docker][docker]
 1. you can scale up the numbers of running scanners for massive parallel scanning

-Each scanner needs a small adapter (usually a Ruby script) which translates the data from the engine with the information what to do into a format usable by the particular tool, and transform the results of the tool into a format usable by the data collection component.
+Each scanner needs a small adapter (usually a Ruby, Python, Java script) which translates the configuration data from the engine with the information what to do into a format usable by the particular tool, and transform the results of the tool into a format usable by the data collection component.

-Also the scanners are responsible to poll the engine to check if something needs to be done.
+Also the scanners are responsible to poll the engine to check if something needs to be done by using the [external service task pattern][exteralServiceTask].
 The reason for polling instead of pushing the scan orders from the engine to scanners is easier and more fail tolerant implementation: If we do push notifications to the scanners, then the engine must maintain which scanner instance is running or idle.
 Also it must recognize if a scanner dies.
 With polling a scanner may die and after restarting it just starts polling for work.

 Currently we have severals scanners available out of the box: